ThoughtWorksInc/DeepLearning.scala/README.md

 Run it and you will see the output:

     Before evaluation of the stateless future `sleep10seconds`.
-    I have sleeped 0 times.
+    I have slept 0 times.
-    I have sleeped 1 times.
+    I have slept 1 times.
-    I have sleeped 2 times.
+    I have slept 2 times.
-    I have sleeped 3 times.
+    I have slept 3 times.
-    I have sleeped 4 times.
+    I have slept 4 times.
-    I have sleeped 5 times.
+    I have slept 5 times.
-    I have sleeped 6 times.
+    I have slept 6 times.
-    I have sleeped 7 times.
+    I have slept 7 times.
-    I have sleeped 8 times.
+    I have slept 8 times.
-    I have sleeped 9 times.
+    I have slept 9 times.
     After evaluation of the stateless future `sleep10seconds`.
-    I sleeped 10 times in total.
+    I slept 10 times in total.

 ## Further Information